 You can unlock the eternal beauty of the remote part of Nepal

 Providing employment opportunities for a guide, assistant guide, porter, cook, kitchen helper, or camp helper as a crew member, means you are contributing to the tourism industry in Nepal

 You don’t have to share the trekking trails with other fellow trekkers

 Can hear your guides and porters' real-life stories because you are going to spend your entire journey with them and who knows maybe you would find something interesting to write about on a travel blog or on your journal.

 Prepared your own planned hygienic and delicious meals during the trek.

-Homestay Trek is another form of trekking in Nepal, it is similar to the Tea House (Lodge) trek but in a Homestay Trek, you can have the more authentic experience of trekking in Nepal.
+Homestay Trek is another form of trekking in Nepal, it is similar to the Tea House (Lodge) trek but in a Homestay Trek, you can have a more authentic experience of trekking in Nepal.
 Homestay offers the true essence of living like a part of a local family and gives an insight into the local culture and tradition in depth.
 If you want to do a cultural and religious trek in Nepal, then Homestay Trek is the best way to understand the local norms and values where you can try the local kitchen and discover the rural lifestyle in depth.
-Among the many Homestays Trek in Nepal Homestay in Pokhara, Ghandruk, Dhampus, Ghale Gaon, Tamang Heritage, and Tsum Valley are the best example of Homestay Trekking in Nepal where you can have a significant glimpse of the rich local culture and traditions.
+Among the many Homestays Trek in Nepal Homestay in Pokhara, Ghandruk, Dhampus, Ghale Gaon, Tamang Heritage, and Tsum Valley is the best example of Homestay Trekking in Nepal where you can have a significant glimpse of the rich local culture and traditions.

 You won’t remember the name of the tea houses but you will definitely remember the Homestay experience in Nepal.
 Homestay Trek gives you the perfect opportunity to bond with Nepalese people and learn about different cultures, cuisine, and lifestyle.